 Several factors contribute to the cost of installation business insurance, including the size of your business and its risks.
 Cost estimates are sourced from policies purchased by Insureon customers.

 Among installation businesses that purchase general liability with Insureon, 36% pay less than $600 per year, and 45% pay between $600 and $1,200 per year.
-High-risk businesses tend to pay more for general liability insurance.
+Businesses with more public interaction tend to pay more for this policy, since there's an increased risk of customer accidents.

 Most installation businesses (98%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.

-Businesses with large premises, such as two-story ceiling and wall installation company, typically pay more for general liability insurance than a small company like a drywall installer.
+A business with a large footprint, such as a two-story ceiling and wall installation company, typically will pay more for general liability insurance than a small company like a drywall installer with a few employees.
 Your industry risk, building maintenance, years in operation, and your location will also affect your premium.

 The annual median cost for a ceiling and wall installation business is $980, while the median for drywall installation is $589 – or less than $50 a month.
 As you can see, the cost can vary significantly across professions.